Physicians Committee for Responsible Medicine: Clinical research

 In 1999, PCRM conducted a diabetes study with Georgetown University that investigated the impact of a low-fat, vegan diet on glycemic and lipid control in patients with type 2 diabetes.
 In 2000, PCRM conducted a study with Georgetown on the effect of a similar diet for menstrual pain.

+In 2003, the National Institutes of Health awarded Barnard a grant for a randomized study on diet and type 2 diabetes.
+The organization has since published peer-reviewed studies on plant-based diets and their effects on weight loss, liver fat, insulin sensitivity, and menopausal symptoms — demonstrating, for example, that a low-fat vegan diet including soybeans can significantly reduce hot flashes.

+PCRM’s Director of Clinical Research is endocrinologist Hana Kahleova, MD, PhD, who trained in Prague and at Loma Linda University before joining PCRM.

 Public health and nutrition education

 In 2010, PCRM launched its 21-Day Vegan Kickstart, a free program that offers meal plans, recipes, and guidance to try a plant-based diet.
 The program has since expanded to reach participants in multiple languages and countries.

+The Food for Life program trains instructors to deliver nutrition education and cooking classes globally.
+Campaigns like Let's Beat Breast Cancer, led in partnership with surgeon Kristi Funk, promote the role of diet in cancer prevention.

+Since 2013, it has partnered with the George Washington University School of Medicine to host the International Conference on Nutrition in Medicine (ICNM), an accredited medical education event attended by physicians and researchers worldwide.